tis-starlight/tis-starlight.github.io/_tabs/about.md

 the exclusive property of Starlight and are not covered under the Creative- Commons license.
 Use of these elements requires explicit permission from Starlight.

-All official research outputs associated with my name—including, but not limited to, published or unpublished theses, dissertations, academic papers, and technical reports, have been produced without the use of AI-generated content and are free from plagiarism.
+All official research outputs and publications associated with my name—including, but not limited to, theses, dissertations, academic papers, technical reports, and related materials—have been produced with academic integrity.
+To the best of my knowledge, these works are original, free from plagiarism, and do not incorporate AI-generated content.

 If you reference or build upon any of my research work, you must provide proper attribution by citing my full name and including a direct link to the original